rspec/rspec-rails/README.md

 ## Helper specs

 Helper specs default to residing in the `spec/helpers` folder.
-Tagging any context with the metadata `:type => :helper` treats it's examples as helper specs.
+Tagging any context with the metadata `:type => :helper` treats its examples as helper specs.

 Helper specs mix in ActionView::TestCase::Behavior.
 A `helper` object is